 If you’re like most students, you’ve probably spent some time at the "Internship" section of job boards more than a few times.
 It's tempting – a chance to simultaneously gain valuable experience and impress future employers.
 You’ve also probably wondered what taking on an internship as a student before graduating means for your future career.

 Internships can be great for your career — if you do them right.
 But first things first: Think about whether an internship is right for you before you start looking.

 It can be tempting to take on an internship as a way to earn money while you're still in school.
 However, internships are not always the best option for students looking to make money.
 On the other hand, a part-time job can be a great way to get your foot in the door and test your skills.

-In fact, there are plenty of resources online you can leverage to get started and start building your resume before applying for internships and full-time jobs.
+In fact, there are plenty of resources online, including paper writing service, you can leverage to get started and start building your resume before applying for internships and full-time jobs.
 An excellent option is salarship.com, where you can browse tons of part-time jobs requiring zero experience to get going.

 If you decide that an internship is the best option for your career goals, don't let this deter you from pursuing one of the best opportunities in your field!
 The key is finding the right company and making decisions based on this route's positives.

 1. You Get To Learn in a Real-World